skills/write-javascript-actions/README.md

 - **What you'll learn**: How to consume actions within a workflow file, create custom JavaScript based actions and publish your newly created action to the marketplace.
 - **Prerequisites**: Before you start, you should be familiar with GitHub, GitHub Actions, and Continuous Integration with GitHub Actions.
 - **How long**: This course is 6 steps long and takes about 1 to 2 hours to be completed.

-## Projects used

-This makes use of the following open source projects.
-Consider exploring these repos and maybe even making contributions!

-- [GitHub Actions Toolkit](https://github.com/actions/toolkit), a multipurpose JavaScript library for writing actions

 ## How to start this course